BioSchemas/biohackathon2023-p23-report/paper.md

 # 1. Introduction

 The Bioschemas community seeks to improve the FAIRness of web-based science resources by defining domain-specific metadata schemas.
 When adopted, these metadata schema specifications expose key metadata properties from resource records, allowing users to find data quickly, accurately and efficiently.
-During the Biohackathon Europe 2022, we focused on improving our tooling, particularly to facilitate the Bioschemas Profile development process by automating the usage of outputs from the Data Discovery Engine (DDE)--a tool for creating, registering and editing schemas in a machine-readable format (JSON Schema/JSON-LD).
+During the Biohackathon Europe 2022, we focused on improving our tooling, particularly to facilitate the Bioschemas Profile development process by automating the usage of outputs from the Data Discovery Engine (DDE) [@Cano2023SchemaPA] --a tool for creating, registering and editing schemas in a machine-readable format (JSON Schema/JSON-LD).
 Since then, we have been engaging with communities interested in updating Bioschemas profiles and types.

 While Biohackathon Europe 2022 enabled Bioschemas profiles and types to be available in a machine-readable format, it was unclear how the Bioschemas profiles and types were being used; there is no mechanism to identify users of Bioschemas unless they tell us.
 As a community, and to try and better focus our activities, we need to answer some important questions: Which profiles and types had the greatest adoption rates?
 Which profiles and types were problematic and had implementation issues?
 Were profiles being used correctly?
 How well did the communities developing the standard mesh with the communities applying the standards?
 To answer these questions, we will develop an assessment process which  aggregates Bioschemas markup from existing web resources.
 This will allow us to examine the overall usage of, and compliance to, Bioschemas specifications, as well as allowing us to identify common issues or misuse, and to compare the overall activity of Bioschemas development and adoption by the research community.